Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: System Model

 \subsection{Transmission Model}

-Consider the MISO broadcast channel composed of a central transmitter equipped with $M$ antennas and of $K$ single-antenna receivers.
-Assume narrow-band communication.
-Denoting $y_k$ the signal received by user $k$, the concatenated received signal vector $\y\eqq [y_1,\dots,y_K]^\trans\inn\Cbb^K$ at a given time instant reads
+Consider a MISO broadcast channel composed of a central transmitter equipped with $M$ antennas and of $K$ single-antenna non-cooperative receivers.
+We assume $M\geq K$, thus user scheduling is not taken into account.
+Furthermore, we suppose narrow-band transmission.
+The signal $y_k$ received by user $k$ at any time instant reads